functions-lab/MAMBAS-MobiCom2024/README.md

 2. Perform Mambas or other baselines on the generated Ray-Tracing dataset
 3. Plot the simulation results

-You can find the codes in the folder [ray-tracing-based-simulations](./ray-tracing-based-simulations), and eventually you can implement the simulation experiments as shown in Fig. 13-14 in the paper (shown below).
+You can find the codes in the folder [ray-tracing-based-simulations](./ray-tracing-based-simulations), and eventually, you can implement the simulation experiments as shown in Fig. 13-14 in the paper (shown below).

 ![alt text](sim-cdf-sum-rate-new.png)